Protecting Your Child from Devastating Injuries: Car Safety Tips

 Fortunately, in this blog, we want to help you take care of these safety protocols.
 Specifically, discussing why car safety is so vital, the steps you can take to ensure your child stays safe in a vehicle, and if an accident occurs, how an experienced personal injury attorney can get you the legal help you need.

-Children Car Accident Statistics
+New Orleans Car Accident Statistics Involving Children

 According to research done by the Centers for Disease Control and Prevention (CDC), car accidents remain the leading cause of child death.
 Research shows that:

 - In 2018, 636 children who were aged 12 years and younger passed away after a vehicle collision

 - Automobile crashes result in one of every four unintentional injury deaths

 - In one year, almost 97,000 children suffered some type of injury because of a motor vehicle accident